echocat/puppet-redis/README.md

 Default is '/usr/bin' (string).
 The dir to which the newly built redis binaries are copied.

+#####`redis_user`

+Redis system user.
+Default: undef (string)
+Default 'undef' results to 'root' as redis system user

+Some redis install packages create the redis system user by default (at least SLES and Ubuntu provide redis install packages).
+Normally the log directory and the pid directory are created also by the redis install package.
+Therefor, these values must be adjusted too.

+#####`redis_group`

+Redis system group.
+Default: undef (string)
+Default 'undef' results to 'root' as redis system group

 ####Defined Type: `redis::server`

 Used to configure redis instances.
 You can setup multiple redis servers on the